 The Right Way to Reach Out

-I want to help, inform understand and help the site owner find out what’s up.
-And I do so knowing I do not know everything and leave the door open to the fact that I may even learn something I wasn’t aware of.
+My primary goal is to help and hopefully inform the site owner of an issue so they can find out what’s up and resolve it.
+However, I leave the door open to the possibility that I may even learn something I am unaware of.

-And more importantly unless you have solid experience — check your perceptions at the door!
+And just as necessary, unless you have solid experience — check your perceptions at the door.
 What are you basing your accusation on?
-If not on actual experience and knowledge, your approach should be even more humble and curious.
+If not on experience and knowledge, your approach should be even more humble and curious.

 Being Realistic About Skills and Knowledge

-When it comes to technology there seems to be this perceived level of knowledge that exceeds the actual experience of many users on various topics.
+When it comes to technology, there seems to be this perceived level of knowledge that exceeds the experience of many users on various topics.
 I see it all the time.
-A little experience adding up to a big fat chunk of finger pointing via e-mail.
+A little experience adds to a big fat chunk of finger-pointing via email.

-We have all experienced the increased boldness when one doesn’t have to look the person they are sending their comments to in the eyes.
-Comfortably hiding behind their screens.
+We have all experienced the increased boldness when one doesn’t have to look the person they are sending their comments in the eyes—comfortably hiding behind their screens.

-The smarties send me an e-mail of thanks for enlightening them.
-The others, well, they are probably off sending corrective e-mails to other site owners.
+Those who appreciate my approach send me an email of thanks for enlightening them.
+The others, well, they are probably off sending corrective emails to other website owners.
 (Some folks have way too much time on their hands…)